 With new programs and more online resources than ever before, Project AWARE supports an unprecedented global movement of divers acting in their own communities to protect oceans and implement lasting change.

 We’re focusing in on two major ocean issues –Sharks in Peril and Marine Debris, or trash in our ocean.
-Truly, there are many conservation issues converging on our ocean planet at once, but we’re concentrating on these serious problems where scuba divers are uniquely positioned to directly and positively affect real, long-term change in these two areas.”
+Truly, there are many conservation issues converging on our ocean planet at once.
+Project Aware concentrating on these serious problems.
+Scuba divers are uniquely positioned to directly and positively affect real, long-term change in these two areas.”

-I was only introduced to Project Aware through diving and PADI and now fully support their actions and have contributed in many beach clean ups over the past few years to help save our oceans.
-I have also told all the students that I have certified (plus many other divers) about this organisation and their message and actions are growing stronger every year.
+I was introduced to Project Aware through diving and PADI and now fully support their actions.
+I have contributed in many beach clean ups over the past few years to help save our oceans.
+The way I help Project aware is by telling as many divers about the work they do.
+Their message and actions are growing stronger every year.

 Buddy and Me

-I met Steve Heath in a campsite in Namibia, in fact it was not hard to meet him as he was quite conspicuous in a loud off road highly visible dune buggy.
+I met Steve Heath in a campsite in Namibia.
+In fact it was not hard to notice him as he was quite conspicuous in his bright loud off-road dune buggy.
 We enjoyed a long chat over dinner about the work he is doing in Africa, particularly South Africa on a subject that I didn’t even know was so prolific in Africa – child rape.